abenga/rust_notes/content/collections/hash_map.md

 Fro types that implement the `Copy` trait, like `i32`, the values are copied into the hash map.
 For owned values like `String`, the values will be moved and the hash map will be the owner of those values.

+## Hashing Functions

+By default, `HashMap` uses the [SipHash](https://en.wikipedia.org/wiki/SipHash) hashing function that provides resistance to DoS attacks involving hash tables.
+You can switch to another function with different tradeoffs by specifying a different *hasher* (a type that implements the `BuildHasher` trait) with different desired tradeoffs (speed, security).